Infectious Childhood Diseases which require a Parental Report of recovery confirmed by a doctor. 医師の診断を受け、保護者が記入する登園届が必要な感染症

 Before your child returns to day care, please submit the report.
 (The child’s general health must be good in order for him/her to be able to attend the day care center.)

-Day care centers are where infants and young children spend a lot of time participating in group activities.
+Day care centers are where infants and children spend a lot of time participating in group activities.
 It is important not only to prevent infectious diseases from breaking out and spreading, but also for children to stay well and be comfortable there.

 If your child is suffering from any of the common communicable diseases listed below, please submit a report by referring to the list below based on a doctor’s diagnosis.
 Your child can return to the day care center when he/she has recovered from the disease and can once again participate in group activities at his/her Day Care.